sbiemont/fugologic/readme.md

 #### System evaluation

-Then, launch the evaluation process by setting a new input value for each `IDVal` of the system.
+Then, launch the evaluation process by setting a new input value for each `fuzzy.IDVal` of the system.

-The result contains a crisp value for each `IDVal` output value defined.
+The result contains a crisp value for each `fuzzy.IDVal` output value defined.

 ```go
 // Evaluation of the rules of each engines